udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 This course will go very in-depth (far beyond what you touch in stage 5); you'll learn the ins and outs of things like Flexbox and Media Queries.

 ####Responsive Images
 This course will help students to get ready to provide images that are optimized and adjusted in size.
-One thing that is really important on a web page is making sure that you send as little data across a network as possible, so its very important to make sure you are giving users images that aren't huge so that they load really quickly.
+One thing that is really important on a web page is making sure that you send as little data across a network as possible, so its very important to make sure you are giving users images that are properly sized so that they load quickly.

 ####Project: Build a Portfolio Site